-- 1) The following day service changes are implemented: - transfer existing services at Glen Vue and Maidenbower to Shaw (Deerswood and Burley's Wood) and through other providers/individual solutions as identified (complete by March 2019); - full feasibility studies to determine the best use of existing leases at Glen Vue and Maidenbower to ensure the best option going forward; working closely with external groups currently using this space so they may continue to provide their valuable service in their local communities; - merge provision at the Wrenford Centre with current Chestnuts Day Centre and Judith Adams sites (complete by June 2019); - merger of Coastal Enterprise, Coastal Workshop Rustington and Oaks into Laurels, Rowans and Glebelands (complete by March 2020); - merger of provision at Pines to Laurels, Rowans and Glebelands (by November 2020). - 2) The alignment of all decisions and capital investment required for the proposed 24hr/residential services with County Council's strategic priorities and Adults' Commissioning Plan.
-This is to include the rebuild of the Pines and Strawford day centres on 24hr/residential service sites.
-Plan to be developed by April 2019. - 3) That a consultation on any proposed implementation of reconfigured 24hr residential service provision incorporating two new day opportunity sites is carried out.
-To commence with the 2019 to 2020 budget year.
+- 1) The following day service changes are implemented: - transfer existing services at Glen Vue and Maidenbower to either Shaw Healthcare services (Deerswood and Burley's Wood) or through other providers/individual solutions as identified (complete by March 2019); - full feasibility studies to optimise the use of existing leases at Glen Vue and Maidenbower to ensure the best option going forward; working closely with external groups currently using this space so they may continue to provide their valuable service in their local communities; - move provision at the Wrenford Centre to the Chestnuts Day Centre and Judith Adams sites (complete by June 2019); - move provision at Coastal Enterprise, Coastal Workshop Rustington and Oaks into Laurels, Rowans and Glebelands (complete by March 2020); - move the day service at New Tyne into the Rowans (complete by March 2020); - move provision at the Pines to Laurels, Rowans and Glebelands (by November 2020). - 2) The preparation of a plan by summer 2019 for the 24hr/residential services, to include the rebuild of the Pines and Strawford day centres, and relocation of the Burnside day service to an alternative site - 3) That a consultation on any proposed implementation of reconfigured 24hr residential service provision incorporating two new day opportunity sites is carried out.
+To commence in the 2019 to 2020 budget year.